Kandyan Wars: Second war (1815)

 The train of events leading directly up to the 1815 war commenced with the humiliation of Ehelepola, Pilima Talauve's nephew and successor as First Adigar.
 Ehelepola had been involved in several intrigues against the by now deeply unpopular Sri Vikrama Rajasinghe since his appointment in 1810.
 In 1814 his actions were revealed and the noble fled to British territory.
 The furious king had Ehelepola's entire family put to death in various gruesome ways.
 Ehelepola came to symbolize weaknesses of part of the Sri Lankan nobility which assisted in colonisation, and thought of as a great traitor in modern Sinhalese popular thought.
 Also such siding with European powers is seen of as the key weakness in the subcontinent which enabled colonisation itself.
 The deaths shocked the Kandyan aristocracy who now openly revolted against the king, who torched his palace and fled to a fortress at Hanguranketha.

 John d'Oyly, in the meanwhile, had been advising Governor Brownrigg for some time that Kandy's nobles were ready to cooperate with any British attempt at dislodging Sri Vikrama Rajasinghe.
 Kandyan troops soon crossed the British-Kandyan border seeking Ehelepola, and attacked the British garrison at Sitawaka - of itself enough provocation for Brownrigg to dispatch a force to Kandy.
 The situation was only worsened by the arrival of a group of British traders who Sri Vikrama Rajasingha had ordered mutilated at Hanguranketha.

-The British forces met scant resistance and entered Kandy on the 10 February, 1815, accompanied by John d'Oyly; Brownrigg informed the Admiralty that 'Let by the invitation of the chiefs and welcomed by the acclamations of the people, the forces of His Britannic Majesty, have entered the Kandyan territory and penetrated to the capital.
+The British forces met scant resistance and entered Kandy on the 10 February 1815, accompanied by John d'Oyly; Brownrigg informed the Admiralty that 'Let by the invitation of the chiefs and welcomed by the acclamations of the people, the forces of His Britannic Majesty, have entered the Kandyan territory and penetrated to the capital.
 Divine Providence has blessed their efforts with uniform success and complete victory.
 The ruler of the interior provinces has fallen into their hands and the government remains at the disposal of His Majesty's Representative'.
-Sometime later Sri Vikrama Rajasinghe's hiding place was discovered; the deposed king was exiled with his harem, to Vellore Fort in India, where he died 17 years later.
+Sometime later Sri Vikrama Rajasinha's hiding place was discovered; the deposed king was exiled with his harem, to Vellore Fort in India, where he died 17 years later.
 His son, and potential heir, died childless in 1842.

 The single most important event following the arrival of British forces in Kandy was the signing of the Kandyan Convention.
 Essentially a treaty of annexation, it was agreed to in March 1815 after negotiations between John d'Oyly and the nobles of Kandy.
 The central points of the agreement were: